 Did you know that Finland is recognised as one of the best countries in the world to be a woman and a mother?
-It’s only natural that Finland is also home to an increasing number of products and services designed for (and often by) women.
+It’s thus only natural that the country is also home to an increasing number of products and services designed for (and often by) women.

-Here are five ways Finnish entrepreneurs are helping women to take better care of themselves and stay healthy.
+Here are five ways Finnish companies are helping women to take better care of themselves and stay healthy.

 Ever missed a pill?
-The Espoo-based medtech startup has developed the world’s smartest pill reminder that alerts users via an app if they’ve forgotten to take their medication.
-The initial intention was to help women to stay on track with their birth control pills.
+The Espoo-based medtech startup has developed the world’s smartest pill reminder, which alerts users via an app if they’ve forgotten to take their medication.
+The initial intention was to help women to stay on track with birth control pills.

 Over the years, Popit has significantly expanded its business focus.
-Now, the unique sensor platform that works with a variety of pill sheets and allows automatic tracking of medication consumption is widely used by those taking medication for a chronic disease, such as hypertension, rheumatoid arthritis or type 2 diabetes.
+Now, the unique sensor platform, which works with a variety of pill sheets and allows automatic tracking of medication consumption, is widely used by those taking medication for a chronic disease such as hypertension, rheumatoid arthritis or type 2 diabetes.

 Designed in the Finnish countryside to be a safe, affordable, and body- and eco-friendly period product, Lunette menstrual cups have quickly grown popular among women in dozens of countries around the globe, including the US, France, Germany and China.